jonuwz/splunk-k8s-connect-experiment/README.md

 By default the events go to the main index, but by setting an annotation on the contaier ( or the parent namespace), the events will be routed to an index of your choice.
 Setting the value on the namespace makes more sense in an 'as a service' environment, but its not easy to disable the 'per container' precedence through config alone.
-In this case we are saying to send logs to the test index - **You need to create the index called test for this to work**
+In this case we are saying to send logs to the test index

 ```bash
 kubectl annotate ns/test splunk.com/index=test